 - 1. The collecting counterparty shall collect the initial margin in accordance with Section 5. - 2.
-The posting counterparty shall provide the initial margin within the same business day of the calculation date determined in accordance with Article 9(3). - 3.
+Initial margin shall be collected within the same business day of the calculation date determined in accordance with Article 9(3). - 3.
 In the event of a dispute over the amount of initial margin due for collection, counterparties shall collect at least the part of the initial margin amount that is not being disputed within the same business day of the calculation date determined in accordance with Article 9(3).